The following article is a slight edit of an older one. After I wrote it, I updated my beliefs some ;-) and the result is the above video.

 As a result, you now have this article in front of you.

-Understand that you, too, will feel like escaping, avoiding creative discomfort.
-But it you are willing to keep working despite that initial discomfort, you will definitely experience the beautiful feeling of flow.
+You, too, may feel like escaping, to avoid creative discomfort.
+But if you are willing to keep working despite that initial feeling, you will eventually experience the beautiful feeling of flow.

-By experiencing it again and again: working through creative discomfort, to reach creative flow, you will build the habit of self-generating your creativity, anytime you wish.
+By doing it again and again: working through creative discomfort, to reach creative flow, you will build the habit of self-generating your creativity, anytime you wish.

 In other words, you will be able to create consistently, on schedule, and thereby, you will build trust in yourself, and also develop your audience’s trust in you.

 Since this article is getting long enough, I’ll curtail the discussion of the other limiting structures for now.

 To dive more deeply into all this, and to study with me about empowering structures, take a look at my Joyful Productivity course.
 It’s my favorite topic.

 I look forward to seeing you create liberating structures for your work and life!

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.